Exploring Geometric Relationships: If JK ≅ PQ, What Can We Infer?

 Similarity in Other Figures:

 The concept of similarity extends beyond triangles.
 Similar figures, in general, share the same shape, even if they differ in size.
 If JK and PQ are corresponding segments within two similar figures, their congruence contributes to the overall similarity.
-However, the congruence of just two corresponding segments is rarely sufficient to prove similarity in complex shapes; additional information regarding corresponding angles or proportions of other sides would be required.
+Still, the congruence of just two corresponding segments is rarely sufficient to prove similarity in complex shapes; additional information regarding corresponding angles or proportions of other sides would be required.

 Problem Solving Using JK ≅ PQ